We strive hard to publicise the on-going fight to eradicate polio worldwide

-These latest pictures were taken on March 9th 2017, more than six years after their planting.
+These recent pictures of a site in front of Adastra Hall were taken on March 9th 2017, more than six years after their planting.
 A great achievement by Rotarians of Sussex Vale, and many thanks to the Parish of Keymer for nurturing them so well.

 Photos (2017) submitted by the President, Duncan Honeyman